witfyl-ravped/urbit-react-cookbook/README.md

 In the "Count" input enter a number of messages to scry out of `graph-store`

 Finally press "Scry Messages" and check the results in the console

+[Click here](https://github.com/witfyl-ravped/urbit-react-cookbook/blob/main/scryingmessages.md) for a detailed walkthrough of the Scrying Messages functions and UI